Basketball at the 1972 Summer Olympics

 Basketball contests at the 1972 Summer Olympics was the eighth appearance of the sport of basketball as an official Olympic medal event.
 It took place at Rudi-Sedlmayer-Halle in Munich, Germany from August 27 to September 9.
 The Soviet Union controversially won the gold medal game against the United States.
-This was the first time that the USA did not win a gold medal since the sport's introduction into the Olympics at the 1936 Berlin Summer Olympics.
+This was the first time that the United States did not win a gold medal since the sport's introduction into the Olympics at the 1936 Berlin Summer Games.
 The bronze was won by Cuba, the only Olympic medal they have won in basketball.
 Another controversy was suspension of Mickey Coll after a positive drug test.

 Medal summary

 Qualification

 Automatic qualifications were granted to the host country and the first four places at the previous tournament.
 Additional spots were decided by various continental tournaments held by FIBA plus an additional pre-Olympic tournament that granted two extra berths.